mm80843/T3.5/docs/Benef/PBN__Benef_43.md

 # __Decreased transmission risk__

-## Name of the Benefit

-Implementing guidelines on funerals reduces the risk of viral transmission

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in spatial planning considerations can benefit from increased asset value of the built environment, as well as improved public health and safety.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_43.md)